-No matter what people tell you, public speaking is not a skill that people who are lucky at the lottery of life possess while the rest of us are doomed to failure.
-Anyone can develop presentation skills, and with just a little practice, anyone can become a world-class speaker.
+No matter what they tell you, people who have excellent presentation skills are not lucky.
+They didn’t win the lottery of life.
+Also, those of us who are not great at presenting aren’t doomed to failure.
+Anyone can develop presentation skills.
+I also believe that, with just a little practice, anyone can become a world-class speaker.
 Below are 101 public speaking tips that will help you reduce stage fright and become more self-confident.
 Don’t try to memorize all 101 tips, and don’t try to apply every single one before your next presentation.
 Instead, bookmark this page and pick one single tip to master during your next speech.
 Then come back over and over to try new ideas.

-One of the challenges with tip pages like these is that readers are often embarrassed by their fear and try to hide it, but if you have presentation stage fright, chances are, there are tons of others out there who need your help as well.
+One of the challenges with tip pages (like this) is that readers are often embarrassed by their fear and try to hide it.
+If you have stage fright, chances are there are tons of others out there who need help as well.
 So, if you get value out of these tips, make sure and link to it or post it on Facebook or Linked-In.
 Help us help more people, please.

 Design a Good Skeleton of a Presentation

 - Create a Clear and Specific Title or Topic